-LCSW, LCDC, CAC – CLINICAL DIRECTOR ORIGINS COUNSELING DALLAS
+LCSW, LCDC – CLINICAL DIRECTOR ORIGINS COUNSELING DALLAS

-Shea is a Licensed Clinical Social Worker, Licensed Chemical Dependency Counselor and a Certified Addictions Counselor trained in Eye Movement Desensitization Reprocessing (EMDR) who has worked in residential treatment for over 14 years.
+Shea Barakatt is a Licensed Clinical Social Worker and Licensed Chemical Dependency Counselor trained in Eye Movement Desensitization Reprocessing (EMDR) who has worked in residential treatment for over 14 years.
 She earned both her bachelor’s in sociology and her master’s in clinical social work from the University of Oklahoma and joined the Origins family as Clinical Director of Origins Counseling Dallas in March 2020.
 Shea says that she loves helping counselors and interns learn to think outside the box creatively, expanding their knowledge to help patients and their families live the lives they deserve.
 She says it’s rewarding to watch patients improve and flourish as they obtain the necessary tools to create a life of sobriety with balanced and improved health.
 Her hobbies include spending time with her very active and sports-centered family and traveling.

 What brought you to the field of addiction treatment?
 What brought you to Origins?

 I got sober in 2006 and decided it would be in my best interest to remove myself from working in the medical industry.
 Once I realized I knew this path not only professionally, but personally, it enabled me to expand my skills and knowledge.
 I also learned that I enjoyed working with new counselors in this field.
 I love seeing people excel and learn, to better their careers, not only professionally but personally.
 Having worked in residential treatment since 2006, I decided it was time to move on.
 I know many individuals who currently work for Origins and have worked for Origins.
 I have always respected the professionalism that I witnessed, as well as the great treatment that Origins provides for their clients.
 When this position opened up, I simply applied and feel honored to be a part of this team.